TosbackCgusBridge-Bot/CGUs-versions/Vstar/Privacy Policy.md

 *   Commented
 *   Emailed

 *   Obama: 'We have picked ourselves up,' fought back Updated 11/7/2012 at 12:41 a.m.
-137 comments
+235 comments
+*   Brownley edges past Strickland in 26th Congressional District race Updated 11/7/2012 at 5:07 a.m.
+61 comments
+*   Oxnard picks Flynn as mayor and backs measures. council, school, special district races decided Updated 11/7/2012 at 5:08 a.m.
+8 comments
 *   Ventura County voters are nearly flawless in picking presidential winners Published 11/3/2012 at 6:49 p.m.
-185 comments
+190 comments
-*   Early surge of voters persists as polls near closure Updated 11/6/2012 at 6:50 p.m.
-*   Editorial: The Star's ballot endorsements in Tuesday election Published 11/3/2012 at 3:00 p.m.
-101 comments
+*   Intensity felt at the polls in Ventura County Tuesday Published 11/6/2012 at 7:11 p.m.
+24 comments
-*   Police recover stolen relics, identify suspect in San Buenaventura Mission burglary Updated 11/6/2012 at 4:49 p.m.

-Photo Galleries Intensity felt at the polls in… Ventura County's Most Wanted November… Election night 2012
+Photo Galleries Election night 2012 Intensity felt at the polls in… Ventura County's Most Wanted November…

+*   Obama: 'We have picked ourselves up,' fought back Published 11/6/2012 at 10:08 a.m.
+235 comments
 *   Ventura County voters are nearly flawless in picking presidential winners Published 11/3/2012 at 6:49 p.m.
-185 comments
+190 comments
-*   Obama: 'We have picked ourselves up,' fought back Published 11/6/2012 at 10:08 a.m.
-137 comments
 *   Editorial: The Star's ballot endorsements in Tuesday election Published 11/3/2012 at 3:00 p.m.
-101 comments
+102 comments
-*   Wal-Mart's new strategies allow access into Ventura County cities Published 11/3/2012 at 7:17 p.m.
-66 comments
-*   Paulson: Trust, transparency and politics Published 11/4/2012 at 3:00 p.m.
-30 comments
+*   Brownley edges past Strickland in 26th Congressional District race Published 11/6/2012 at 8:10 p.m.
+61 comments
+*   Morning chat Published 11/6/2012 at 12:00 a.m.
+41 comments

 *   Shirley: Medical device tax will impact jobs and costs Published 10/27/2012 at 3:00 p.m.
 0 comments
 *   Oxnard school principal arrested after alleged road rage incident Published 11/2/2012 at 5:47 p.m.
 0 comments
-*   Cave that may have housed Lone Woman of San Nicolas Island uncovered Published 10/25/2012 at 6:24 p.m.
-26 comments
+*   Wal-Mart's new strategies allow access into Ventura County cities Published 11/3/2012 at 7:17 p.m.
+67 comments
 *   Stonehaus to add touch of Tuscany to Westlake Village Inn Published 10/30/2012 at 5:51 p.m.
 0 comments
-*   Wal-Mart's new strategies allow access into Ventura County cities Published 11/3/2012 at 7:17 p.m.
-66 comments
+*   Small manufacturers join trust for health insurance coverage Published 11/3/2012 at 11:10 a.m.
+7 comments

 Weather